melisplatform/melis-platform-framework-lumen/README.md

 ### Service Providers

-To use the service provider , just add the line below in the \bootstrap\app.php file "Register Service Providers" area.
+To use the service provider , just add the line below in the \bootstrap\app.php file in "Register Service Providers" area.
 ```
 $app->register(\MelisPlatformFrameworkLumen\Providers\ZendServiceProvider::class)
 ```